 Prefer a tour?
 For those of you who really prefer an organized tour, we’re happy to recommend this tour that takes you to both Pisac and Ollantaytambo.
 It’ll bring you both places with a few scenic stops along the way a buffet lunch for less than $40.
 But we suggest you take option A and do it yourself.
 It really is easy.

 Pisac doesn’t have a separate admission charge.
 To get into Pisac Archaeological Park, you must buy the Cusco Tourist Ticket (Boleto Turistico).
 Get it at Pisac or at any of the 16 Cusco Tourist Ticket sites in the Sacred Valley.

 To buy a Tourist Ticket, you will need to present your passport.
 So if you plan to buy a ticket at one of the sites, be sure to bring it with you.

 The full ticket is S/.
 130 (S/.
 70 for students).
 However, you can also buy a partial ticket for S/.
 70 that includes Pisac (and no student discount).
-To see all the Cusco Tourist Ticket options, click here and find the heading “Partial Ticket Circuit III: Sacred Valley.”
+To see all the Cusco Tourist Ticket options, go to our post on the tourist ticket and find the heading “Partial Ticket Circuit III: Sacred Valley.”

 Note: You do not need the ticket to go to the market.
 So if you’re just coming to Pisac to see the market, don’t worry about it.
 There’s no cost to come and shop for the day.